peterhanania/reaction-roles/README.md

 `types       :` Display's All available reaction role types.<br>
 `wipe        :` Wipe all reaction Roles from the current guild.<br>

+Also, Unlimited reactions per message, and customizable prefix per guild.

 ## Installation